fredfeng/CS162/homework/hw3/README.md

        [eval] ==> 21
        ```
       Note that
         1. This syntax is only available in the REPL mode.
-Do not confuse it with the `let`-expression in the language itself, which you implemented in HW2.
+Do not confuse it with `let`-expressions in the language itself, which you implemented in HW2.
         2. Later bindings may shadow earlier ones, just like in OCaml.
    - `#print` shows the current binding environment.
    - `#clear` resets the binding environment.
    - `#save <filename>` saves the current history of commands to a file
    - `#load <filename>` loads a file containing a list of commands and replays them.
-Binding commands are also replayed, so you can create a file that contains a sequence of `let` commands and replay them to set up a particular environment.
+Binding commands are also replayed, so you can create a file that contains a sequence of `#let` commands and replay them to set up a particular environment.
 You can load multiple files by doing multiple `#load` commands.

 ## Part 3.
 Semantics Reverse-Engineering